ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 ---

-calc_features(rectangles, regions, templates, num_reg, list_bats, num_total), return(features, features_key, features_freq)

-Transforms regions into a feature matrix.
-Every row is one region.
-The first seven columns contain frequency information (freq range, min freq, max freq, av freq, duration, peak T freq and peak F freq).
-These are scaled to contain half of the information in total divided equally over the seven metrics.
-The remaining columns are the ssim scores with every reference in 'templates'.
-Num_reg, list_bats and num_total is information needed to read the templates.
-All of these can be set by running 'loading_init'.

-Features_key links the row number to a position in the original dictionary and features_freq are the first five columns unscaled.

----

-calc_num_regions(regions), return(num_reg)

-Calculates number of regions in a dictionary.

----

 calc_col_labels(features, features_freq, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, \**optional), return(label_colors, per_total, per_total2)

 Labels every sound in features based on the ssim scores in the row.
 For this,  it takes all ssims above a threshold and adds them up to calculate a percentage matching (so if 20 of the 40 ppip ssim scores are above the threshold, the score is 50 %).
 Scores are then weighed according to the squared difference with a few values: minimum frequency, frequency range, peak T frequency and peak F frequency.
 References are defined as the mean over the templates for that species.
 The weights for each metric are set in 'adjustable_parameters'.
 Per_total is the unweighed score, per_total2 is the weighed score.